Brittni Brinn

 Brittni Brinn (she/they) writes science fiction and horror from a tower in Kjipuktuk/Halifax.
 She graduated with an M.A. in Creative Writing from the University of Windsor and worked in community theatre for a few years before moving to the East Coast.

-Her debut novel, The Patch Project, was published by EDGE Science Fiction and Fantasy Publishing in 2018.
-A revised edition and the two sequels in the post-apocalyptic trilogy are currently available through Adventure Worlds Press.
-Their short stories appear in anthologies with Eibonvale Press, Little Ghosts Books, and JayHenge Publishing.
+Her debut novel, The Patch Project, was published by EDGE Science Fiction and Fantasy Publishing (2018).
+A revised edition and the two sequels in the post-apocalyptic trilogy followed from Adventure Worlds Press, most recently collected in The Patch Project: The Complete Omnibus edition (2025).
+Their weird novella Misplaced (2024) is currently available from Little Ghosts Books.

 PUBLICATIONS